n4devca/aegaeon-website/docs/faq.md

     Aegaeon is available under the Apache 2.0 license.
 It is free and open source.
 You can read the license [here](license.md).

-4. Can I run multiple instance of Aegaeon (cluster) ?
+4. Can I run multiple instances of Aegaeon (clustering) ?

     Current alpha does not support clustering.
 Clustering is plan for next beta release.